stacklio/stackl/docs/content/advanced/documents_and_types.md

 tags: []
 ---
 A Document is a Key/Value text-file in the JSON or YAML format that models IT infrastructure building blocks, application service definitions, and their configuration data.
-Documents are the simple key unit through which STACKL understands the user's IT environment and does work: nearly every task will, in some way, affect documents.
+Documents are the simple core unit through which STACKL understands the user's IT environment and does work: nearly every task will, in some way, affect documents.
 This can be storing, changing, or deleting models of the IT infrastructure, submitting  application or service descriptions, actually instantiating and representing running applications, and so on.
 Documents belong to one of two broad categories and are strictly typed.